Pagure/pagure/doc/development.rst

    git format-patch -2

-This will create two patch files that you can send by email to submit in a ticket on pagure, by email or after forking the project on pagure by submitting a pull-request (in which case the last step above ``git format-patch -2`` is not needed.
+This will create two patch files that you can send by email to submit in a ticket on Pagure, by email or after forking the project on Pagure by submitting a pull-request (in which case the last step above ``git format-patch -2`` is not needed.